Muhtasim-Rasheed/crust-engine/docs/misc.md

 - `costume_as_image()`: Returns the image data of the current costume in the same format as `parse_image()`.
 - `screenshot()`: Takes a screenshot of the current screen and saves it to the `exports` directory in the project root.
 - `screenshot(path)`: Takes a screenshot of the current screen and saves it to the specified path.
 The path is relative to the project root.
+- `typeof(value)`: Returns the type of the given value as a string.
 - `push(list, value)`: Pushes the given value to the end of the list and returns the new list.
 - `pop(list)`: Pops the last value from the list and returns a list containing the new list and the popped value.
 - `insert(list, index, value)`: Inserts the given value at the specified index in the list and returns the new list.
+- `insert(object, key, value)`: Inserts the given key-value pair into the object and returns the new object.
 - `remove(list, index)`: Removes the value at the specified index from the list and returns a list containing the new list and the removed value.
 - `extend(list1, list2)`: Extends the first list with the second list and returns the new list.
 - `contains(list, value)`: Returns true if the list contains the given value, false otherwise.